 - Capital Mall

-Roads will re-open around noon.
-A complete list of road closure times and alternate routes can be found at Sacramento Running Association.
+A complete list of road closure and re-opening times can be found at Sacramento Running Association.